Patunia/burgertime/README.md

 # burgertime
 1. mysql and 2. sequalize

-Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
+Burgertime is a restaurant app that lets users input the names of burgers they'd like to eat.

 Whenever a user submits a burger's name, the app will display the burger on the left side of the page -- waiting to be devoured.